JGoyd/ZombieHunter/README.md

 remediation path available to a device owner: OTA update, DFU restore, factory reset.

 > **There is no fix.
-A confirmed zombie device is permanently compromised at the silicon level.**
+A confirmed infected device completley evades detection (until now) and is permanently compromised at the silicon level.**

 ---